MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 The PowerShell execution policies are as follows:

-### AllSigned
+- `AllSigned`

   - Scripts can run.
   - Requires that all scripts and configuration files be signed by a trusted publisher, including scripts that you write on the local computer.
   - Prompts you before running scripts from publishers that you haven't yet classified as trusted or untrusted.
   - Risks running signed, but malicious, scripts.

-### Bypass
+- `Bypass`

   - Nothing is blocked and there are no warnings or prompts.
   - This execution policy is designed for configurations in which a PowerShell script is built into a larger application or for configurations in which PowerShell is the foundation for a program that has its own security model.

-### Default
+- `Default`

   - Sets the default execution policy.
   - **Restricted** for Windows clients.
   - **RemoteSigned** for Windows servers.

-### RemoteSigned
+- `RemoteSigned`

   - The default execution policy for Windows server computers.
   - Scripts can run.
   - Requires a digital signature from a trusted publisher on scripts and configuration files that are downloaded from the internet which includes email and instant messaging programs.
   - Doesn't require digital signatures on scripts that are written on the local computer and not downloaded from the internet.
   - Runs scripts that are downloaded from the internet and not signed, if the scripts are unblocked, such as by using the `Unblock-File` cmdlet.
   - Risks running unsigned scripts from sources other than the internet and signed scripts that could be malicious.

-### Restricted
+- `Restricted`

   - The default execution policy for Windows client computers.
   - Permits individual commands, but does not allow scripts.
   - Prevents running of all script files, including formatting and configuration files (`.ps1xml`), module script files (`.psm1`), and PowerShell profiles (`.ps1`).

-### Undefined
+- `Undefined`

   - There is no execution policy set in the current scope.
   - If the execution policy in all scopes is **Undefined**, the effective execution policy is **Restricted** for Windows clients and **RemoteSigned** for Windows Server.

-### Unrestricted
+- `Unrestricted`

   - Unsigned scripts can run.
 There is a risk of running malicious scripts.
   - Warns the user before running scripts and configuration files that are not from the local intranet zone.

   > [!NOTE]
   > On systems that do not distinguish Universal Naming Convention (UNC) paths
   > from internet paths, scripts that are identified by a UNC path might not be
   > permitted to run with the **RemoteSigned** execution policy.

 ## Execution policy scope

   You can set an execution policy that is effective only in a particular scope.

   The valid values for **Scope** are **MachinePolicy**, **UserPolicy**, **Process**, **CurrentUser**, and **LocalMachine**. **LocalMachine** is the default when setting an execution policy.

   The **Scope** values are listed in precedence order.
 The policy that takes precedence is effective in the current session, even if a more restrictive policy was set at a lower level of precedence.

-For more information, see [Set-ExecutionPolicy](xref:Microsoft.PowerShell.Security.Set-ExecutionPolicy).
+  For more information, see [Set-ExecutionPolicy][07].

-### MachinePolicy
+- MachinePolicy

   Set by a Group Policy for all users of the computer.

-### UserPolicy
+- UserPolicy

   Set by a Group Policy for the current user of the computer.

-### Process
+- Process

   The **Process** scope only affects the current PowerShell session.
 The execution policy is saved in the environment variable `$env:PSExecutionPolicyPreference`, rather than the registry.
 When the PowerShell session is closed, the variable and value are deleted.

-### CurrentUser
+- CurrentUser

   The execution policy affects only the current user.
 It's stored in the **HKEY_CURRENT_USER** registry subkey.

-### LocalMachine
+- LocalMachine

   The execution policy affects all users on the current computer.
 It's stored in the **HKEY_LOCAL_MACHINE** registry subkey.

 ## Managing the execution policy with PowerShell